VendettiStudios/VendettiStudios/README.md

-- 👋 Hi, I’m @LazingLion
+- 👋 Hi, I’m @VendettiStudios
 - 👀 I’m interested in ...
-Learning Full Stack Design
+Building a career in Fullstack Design!
 - 🌱 I’m currently learning ...
 Full Stack Web Design
 - 💞️ I’m looking to collaborate on ...
 Learning!
 - 📫 How to reach me ...
 Daniel@VendettiStudios.com